(Chapter 9: https://saragawde.com/chapter-9/)

 Asher got up, heading out of the bedroom and turning right.
 The third room.
 He opened the red door, and numerous books on numerous shelves in the largest room in the house greeted him.

 Asher turned left and right, there it was.
-A large painting, about 120 by 120, covering only a fraction of the centre of a wall with a pattern of large red roses sprouting through a net of wooden squares; a wallpaper design.
+A large painting, about 120 by 120, covering only a fraction of the center of a wall with a pattern of large red roses sprouting through a net of wooden squares; a wallpaper design.
 On either side of the painting were bookshelves, going from the ground to the ceiling.
 Asher stepped inside, and the wood creaked under him.

 “The right shelf opens up to the study.
 Her husband was in the army, and some of his assignments were apparently required to be kept as private as possible, safety reasons.
 So we designed the room to be behind the bookshelf, the bookshelf is the door.
 Quite possibly my best secret room.”